mmutiso/omniscraper/README.md

 ## Support

-As at this point, support by following and tagging [@omniscraper](https://twitter.com/omniscraper) on Twitter to capture your videos and soon threads.
+As at this point, support by following and tagging [@omniscraper](https://twitter.com/omniscraper) on Twitter to capture your videos/GIFS and soon threads.